vmware/terraform-provider-nsxt/README.md

 # Support

-The NSX Terraform provider is now VMware supported as well as community supported.
-For bugs and feature requests please open a Github Issue and label it appropriately or contact VMware support.
+The NSX Terraform provider is Broadcom supported as well as community supported.
+For bugs and feature requests please open a Github Issue and label it appropriately or contact Broadcom support.

 # License

-Copyright © 2015-2022 VMware, Inc. All Rights Reserved.
+Copyright © 2015-2024 Broadcom, Inc. All Rights Reserved.

 The NSX Terraform provider is available under [MPL2.0 license](https://github.com/vmware/terraform-provider-nsxt/blob/master/LICENSE.txt).